maicadk/Content-Request/README.md

-This repo will be used to accept incoming content request.
+This repo will be used to accept incoming content requests.

 Blog Request Ex.

 ## Blog Post Title
-"Deployment the Edge"
+"Deployment at the Edge"

 ## Summary
-Highlight of how the Conduit Platform deploys code at the edge.
+Highlight how the Conduit Platform enables deployment at the edge.

 ## Key Points
 - edge servers